josesuarez-accenture/openathon-angular/lab-07/README.md

 The second thing we have to do in our app is modularize our API server json-server.
 This is necessary because now we have to run it manually each time we start the app but in the server we need it running forever automatically.
 To do it, we'll use in the server a superb  process manager: <a target="_blank" href="http://pm2.keymetrics.io/">pm2</a>.

-The second thing we have to do is modularize our API server json-server.
-This is necessary because now we have to run it manually each time we start the app but in the server we need it running forever automatically.
-To do it, we'll use in the server a superb  process manager: <a target>pm2</a>.

 pm2 is a invaluable tool to manage services in production but only run Node services.
 To feed pm2 with our server we need to to a *server.js* file which run our json-server like this:

 ```javascript